karmaniket/Fuel-Calculator/readme.md

 - Simply select your preferred distance unit
 - Enter the total trip distance
-- Enter your vehicle's mileage
+- Enter your vehicle's mileage (kilometers per liter/miles per gallon)
-- Choose the fuel type you use
+- Choose the fuel type
 - Enter the current fuel price
 - Select your currency
 - Click on "Calculate" to get the total fuel required and total cost